sszcanada/Amaptive/Wheel Modules/README.md

-# Nothing below version 1 is recommed for use, they are here for postatiry only
+# Nothing below version 1 is recommed for use
+*They are here for postatiry only*

 ## 5 Volt Wheel Modules